Our vision & impact

 We work to preserve and explain the unique heritage and environment of Upper Swaledale for the benefit of the local community, visitors and the rural economy.

 Our origins developed from the community's desire to make productive use of three Grade II listed buildings - the former Manse, School and Literary Institute - which lie at the heart of the village.
 Owned by the United Reformed Church, these buildings had lain unused since the devastating outbreak of foot and mouth disease in 2001.
-Rather than see them sold for commercial, residential or private holiday home use, local people were determined to see them restored for the benefit of the whole community and visitors to the area.
+Rather than see them sold for commercial, residential or private holiday home use, local people were determined to have them restored for the benefit of the whole community and visitors to the area.

 Since taking stewardship of these buildings we have been developing a sustainable programme for their restoration and return to use, complemented by activities and events designed to explain and interpret the area and its rich history, and strengthen our fragile rural economy.